particle-iot/docs/src/content/reference/device-os/firmware.md

 System modes must be called before the setup() function.
 By default, the device is always in `AUTOMATIC` mode.

-### Automatic mode (threading disabled)
+### Automatic mode

-The automatic mode of connectivity provides the default behavior of the device, which is that:
+The automatic mode (threading disabled) of connectivity (with threading disabled) provides the default behavior of the device, which is that:

 ```cpp
 SYSTEM_MODE(AUTOMATIC);